zenangst/Spots/README.md

 - Easy configuration of `UICollectionView`’s, `UITableView` and any custom spot implementation that you add.
-This improves code reuse and helps theme your app and ultimately to keep your application consistent
+This improves code reuse and helps theme your app and ultimately to keep your application consistent.
 - Support custom Spots, all you need to do is to conform to `Spotable`
-- A rich public API for appending, prepending, inserting, updating or deleting `ListItems`
+- A rich public API for appending, prepending, inserting, updating or deleting `ListItems`.
 - Features three different spots out-of-the-box; `CarouselSpot`, `GridSpot`, `ListSpot`
 - Static custom cell registrations for all `Spotable` objects.
 Write one view cell and use it across your application, when and where you want to use it.
 - Cell height caching, this improves performance as each cells has its height stored as a calculated value on the view model.
-- Supports multiple cell types inside the same data source, no more ugly if-statements in your implementation, *Spots* handles this for you by using a cell registry.
+- Supports multiple cell types inside the same data source, no more ugly if-statements in your implementation;
+**Spots** handles this for you by using a cell registry.

 ## Usage